In an Easter Reflection a Loretto Sister introduced me to

 we practice resurrection.

-The daily rising to our better self
+The daily rising to

 to a more compassionate and loving heart